Haryana Rural Antique Museum: Reconstruction

 The reconstruction of the museum started in 2018 and was projected to finish by 2019 but completed in 2021.
 The museum now have a scale model of central complex of CCS HAU, a Mixed reality studio, different soil samples from Haryana, digital platform showcasing pioneering projects of HAU, traditional and folklores of Haryana, a library, and a lot more.

 The museum was inaugurated and opened for public by Governor of Haryana & Chancellor of CCS HAU Hon.
 Sh.
 Bandaru Dattatreya along with Chief Minister Sh.
 Manohar Lal Khattar in March 2022.

 Departments and collections

 The museum houses the collection of antiquities showcasing development of agriculture and rural society in Haryana.
 The collection includes dresses, agricultural and farm tools and implements, rural tools and equipment, rural music instruments, Haryanvi folk dresses for men and women, farm vehicles, etc.

+The museum also have a Mixed Reality portal where visitors can see and feel the agricultural and social development of rural Haryana as well as visit CCS HAU campus in virtual world.

 Exhibition hall

 The Gandhi Bhawan building, that houses the extension education department of the university, also has exhibition hall for hosting exhibitions.